-It sets 10 conditions under which dogs would be allowed in an outdoor dining space, including if the restaurant owner allows it, there is an entrance to the outdoor area that doesn’t require going through the restaurant to get to it and the dog is on a leash or in a pet carrier.
+The new law sets 10 conditions under which dogs are allowed in an outdoor dining space, including if the restaurant owner allows it, there is an entrance to the outdoor area that doesn’t require going through the restaurant to get to it and the dog is on a leash or in a pet carrier.

-This legislation does not alter state law that allows service dogs and law enforcement dogs inside food service establishments.
+State law continues to allow service dogs and law enforcement dogs inside food service establishments.

 Health Scores on Drive-Thru Menus

-The House Health Committee on Feb.
-24 approved legislation requiring restaurants with food inspection scores below an 85 to post their rating on their drive-thru menus.
-It awaits consideration by the full House.
+Legislation requiring restaurants with food inspection scores below an 85 to post their rating on their drive-thru menus died in the 2021 session without floor debate.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!